We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Flight Centre share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Flight Centre's is 1.9714.
-This would suggest that Flight Centre's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Flight Centre's is 2.1089.
+This would suggest that Flight Centre's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Flight Centre overview